I guarantee these hearty and nutritious roasted turmeric potatoes won't stick around on your table for very long.

-I talked a lot about the health benefits of turmeric in this post, but to review, this spice has been shown to act as an antioxidant and anti-inflammatory and has demonstrated benefits against cancer, diabetes, arthritis, inflammatory bowel disease, and depression.
+This spice has been shown to act as an antioxidant and anti-inflammatory and has demonstrated benefits against cancer, diabetes, arthritis, inflammatory bowel disease, and depression.

 It's truly an amazing plant that I find myself recommending to clients over and over again.